Instant Pot Creamy Ranch Pasta With Chicken & Broccoli

 To start, I will say in this time of challenges, it is very important to keep sugar consumption at a minimum.
 Nothing drags down the immune system like sugar.

-Now, to completely contradict myself, I am sharing a recipe for Chocolate Cake in a Mug because sometimes we need a little treat or comfort food and this can be shared for two small servings.
+I am sharing a recipe for Chocolate Cake in a Mug because sometimes we need a little treat or comfort food and this can be shared for two small servings.
 To further contradict my own belief and practices, I don’t use or advocate for the use of microwave ovens for cooking or heating food which this recipe requires.
 I do own one to melt craft wax and it is kept in the garage and unplugged when not in use.

 This is very quick and easy to make.
 It’s better than buying a larger cake from the store and it’s always better to make your own because we know what the ingredients are.
 To be honest, I tried out this recipe both with the chocolate chips, and without.
 It’s good both ways ;)